uscensusbureau/the-opportunity-project/pages/prize-challenge.md

 Prizes range from $10,000 to $50,000 with additional prizes expected to be announced!
 We're looking for tools that fit into one of these categories:
-- Climate, Reslience, and the Natural Environment
+- Climate, Resilience, and the Natural Environment
 - Society, Economy, and the Built Environment
 - Health and COVID-19